mileyan/pseudo_lidar/DetailSteps.md

 <ul>
 <li>The work load will be run on the GPU node, but GPU node has no network access, therefore, the env must be setup from the entrance node.</li>
 </ul>
-<h2 id="setup-the-python-virtualenv-for-psmnet">4.
-Setup the Python virtualenv for PSMNet</h2>
+<h2 id="setup-python-virtualenv-for-psmnet">4.
+Setup Python virtualenv for PSMNet</h2>
 <ul>
 <li>PSMNet requires python2 and pytorch, therefore, it is better to setup a separate virtualenv.</li>
 <li>Install from the footholder:</li>